No one has told you this, but yes, you can safely embark upon a “detox” after giving birth – even if you are breastfeeding.

 A breastfeeding mother should never diet or restrict her calories, or do a heavy supplement-based detoxification program.

-Undergoing a major detox with various herbs or nutrients would definitely allow toxins to be released from your body and rapidly enter your breast milk in larger quantities; impact the quantity and nutritional quality of your breast milk; and would ultimately be harmful to your baby – so, not a good idea.
+Undergoing a major detox with various herbs or nutrients would definitely allow toxins to be released from your body and rapidly enter your breast milk in larger quantities.
+This will impact the quantity and nutritional quality of your breast milk; and would ultimately be harmful to your baby – so, not a good idea.

 If you desire to do a comprehensive metabolic detox, and want to work with a holistic nutritionist to customize the right program for your needs and goals, please wait until you are ready to wean your child and are sure that you are not newly pregnant.